OpenTechSchool/html-css-beginners/core/style.md

 double check that the CSS file is in the same directory as the HTML file.

+Also make sure that all rules end with a ; and are placed inside of the curly brackets of the selector you want to style.

 ******

 Web colors are colors used in designing web pages.